- Preference is given to Mississippi residents, in keeping with the program’s Mission and Vision.

-- Current CPR Certification or higher.
+- Current CPR Certification (American Heart Association) or higher.
 This certification must be maintained throughout matriculation if accepted.

 - Applicants considered potential applicants MUST visit MSU-Meridian to participate in an on-campus interview.
 Invitation to interview does not imply acceptance to the program.

 - An interview is required for consideration of admission into the program.
 Competitive applicants will be offered an interview.
-Applicants must take the CASPer test before they will be invited for an interview (see above).
 If offered an interview, you will be notified in writing what interview days are available.
 The potential to achieve a career as a PA will weigh strongly in the admission decision.
 Interviewed applicants will be notified in writing of the Admissions Committee decision shortly after the interview.
 Interviewed applicants will be listed as accepted, conditionally accepted, waitlisted, or denied.

 - All students are required to demonstrate proficiency of English when applying to MSU.